maiaheffernan/maiaheffernan.github.io/_posts/2026-01-20-Delta-plots-for-December-data.md

 #### Salinity

-Let's first look at the profiles themselves:
+**Let's first look at the profiles themselves.**

 ![Figure 1.
 Salinity profiles in each lap and each section of the laps](../_figures/Salinity_allLaps_allSections.png)

+Not much new here from what we've seen in the 3D plots from last week and from the profiles I included in the cruise report.
+The columns show the lap number, the rows show the transect section in the cove.

+Here are some major takeaways:
+- In the entrance to Lap 1 we were getting our casting feet under us.
+We got better by lap 3.
+- Generally, in all the profiles the fresh layer is primarily in the top 2-3 meters of water and the mixed layer begins at around 5 meters and continues on down to 10 meters below the surface.
+- The northern end of the bay is consistently

-Now for the delta plots.
-Here I show the percent difference between the salinity values between laps.
+**Now for the delta plots.** Here I show the percent difference between the salinity values between laps.
 The columns show the difference between lap 1 and lap 2 and lap 2 and lap 3, and the rows show the different locations.

 ![Figure 2.
 Percent difference in salinity between sequential laps](../_figures/Salinity_deltaPlots.png)